 One possible explanation is that market is not large enough to support a large number of OMCs.
 There may be too much under-utilised retail investment which requires a higher than normal margin to allow for cost recovery.

-Table A9.5: Approximate Retail Price Buildup in Nairobi December, 2008 in Kenya Shillings and US cents per liter
+Table A9.5: Approxmate Retail Price Buidup in Nairobi December, 2008 in Kenya Shillings and US cents per litre